connorp3/baby_name_data_analysis/README.md

 tests for these situations, and their functionality can be verified by running the test and seeing a relevant error message printed in the console.

+When running LargestChangeInRankInRangeOfYears on the complete dataset, the code will always print an error statement and exit the program.
+This is because startYear will almost always contain a name that the endYear doesn't contain, and when the method tries to access the rank of the name that doesn't exist in the endYear, it prints an error message and exits the code.

 Extra credit:

 None